seanreed1111/sql-recipes/recipes.md

 +------------+------------------------------------+
 |   50              |           50                |
 +------------+------------------------------------+
 ## In situations like this, WHERE values do not group nicely into a small number of sets, you can use a transformation that forces them into categories.
-Begin by determining the range of population values:
+Begin by deterMINing the range of population values:
 ```sql
 SELECT
     MIN(population),